OSCNWeb/Courts/judges/eric-yarborough.md

-﻿---
+---
-fname: 'Eric'
+fname: Eric
-lname: 'Yarborough'
+lname: Yarborough
 id: 1114
-published: false
+published: true
 layout: judge-bio
 ---
-1994
+Admitted to the Oklahoma Bar - 1997
+Admitted to the Kansas Bar - 1997

+JD, Washburn University School of Law, Topeka, Kansas - 1997
+BA, History and Political Science, Southwestern Oklahoma State University - 1994

 Immediately prior to his election to the Associate District Judgeship in 2014, Judge Yarborough served as Assistant District Attorney for Greer